Think Before You Drive: World Model-Inspired Multimodal Grounding for Autonomous Vehicles: DrivePilot Dataset

 \section{DrivePilot Dataset}

-We introduce DrivePilot, a large-scale visual grounding dataset for AD research based on nuScenes \cite{caesar2020nuscenes}.
-It comprises 16,332 scenes from real-world urban environments (Singapore, Boston), capturing a wide range of driving conditions, weather, and times of day.
+We introduce DrivePilot, a large-scale VG dataset for AD research based on nuScenes \cite{caesar2020nuscenes}.
+It provides a rich collection of real-world scenes from urban (Singapore and Boston), capturing a broad spectrum of driving conditions, weather patterns, and diurnal cycles.
 DrivePilot is pioneering in leveraging the capabilities of Qwen2-VL \cite{wang2024qwen2} to generate semantic annotations.
 To enhance the LLM's scene comprehension and minimize hallucinations, we employ RAG \cite{yuan2024rag} to dynamically retrieve relevant external information.
 Furthermore, we use a zero-shot CoT prompting strategy to guide the LLM in generating step-by-step semantic annotations.
 The generation process is outlined in three steps:

 \textbf{Step-1: In-Context RAG Annotation.} We first construct a knowledge base from 1,200 curated nuScenes samples, detailing agent trajectories, agent types, and road conditions.
 For each new scene to be annotated, we retrieve the top-$k$ relevant scenarios from this knowledge base via cosine similarity.
 These retrieved examples serve as in-context cues (e.g., historical vehicle behavior in similar weather, pedestrian patterns) to guide the Qwen2-VL in generating context-aware, structured scene annotations for our dataset.